phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 Class prefix
 ~~~~~~~~~~~~

-DocBlox provide autoloading facilities for its plugins but also believes a
+phpDocumentor provide autoloading facilities for its plugins but also believes a
 plugin should be free to be named in whatever way they like.
 To accomplish this a field named *class-prefix* may be added to indicate what
 the prefix is for the classes that are to be located in the folder where the
 configuration file is found.

     For example: the configuration file is located in
-    */opt/docblox/plugins/mine/plugin.xml* and the class names start with
+    */opt/phpdoc/plugins/mine/plugin.xml* and the class names start with
     `My_First_Plugin_`.
 When you have added the prefix to the configuration file
-    and you instantiate My_First_Plugin_Listener, then DocBlox will attempt
+    and you instantiate My_First_Plugin_Listener, then phpDocumentor will attempt
-    to locate a file named *Listener.php* in the */opt/docblox/plugins/mine/*
+    to locate a file named *Listener.php* in the */opt/phpdoc/plugins/mine/*
     folder.

-When no class_prefix is given then `DocBlox_Plugin_<ucfirst(name)>` is assumed.
+When no class_prefix is given then `phpDocumentor_Plugin_<ucfirst(name)>` is assumed.

 Listener
 ~~~~~~~~

-To listen in on events from DocBlox the plugin needs to register a listener class using an equally named field.
+To listen in on events from phpDocumentor the plugin needs to register a listener class using an equally named field.
 Multiple listeners may be registered by adding this field multiple times.